-Since economics is a science, the basic idea of the econoblogosphere is to contribute to the dissemination and growth of knowledge.
-Accordingly, the econoblogosphere becomes dysfunctional if it increases opinion (= doxa) instead of knowledge (= episteme).#1 The econoblogosphere reaches the entropic maximum when it consists entirely of obsolete/ falsified models/theories, political propaganda, and disinformation.
+Since economics is a science, the basic idea of the econblogosphere is to contribute to the dissemination and growth of knowledge.
+Accordingly, the econblogosphere becomes dysfunctional if it increases opinion (= doxa) instead of knowledge (= episteme).#1 The econblogosphere reaches the entropic maximum when it consists entirely of obsolete/ falsified models/theories, political propaganda, and disinformation.

 The whole issue is not new: “In economics we should strive to proceed, wherever we can, exactly according to the standards of the other, more advanced, sciences, where it is not possible, once an issue has been decided, to continue to write about it as if nothing had happened.”
 (Morgenstern)

-In order to foster the necessary paradigm shift and to prevent the institutional degeneration of the econoblogosphere, some attention management is necessary.
+In order to foster the necessary Paradigm Shift and to prevent the institutional degeneration of the econblogosphere, some attention management is necessary.
 It consists of a positive list of blogs that foster the growth of scientific knowledge and a negative list of blogs that inhibit science.

 While we have any number of journalistic Top 10 lists that rely on the naive metric of clicks or prestige or popularity or optical/communicative attractiveness a Top 10 list of qualitatively deficient and manipulative blogs is lacking.
 Occasionally, one hears the complaint that posts have been blocked or removed.